ccxt/ccxt/wiki/Manual.md

 ### Balance inference

-Some exchanges return only `free` or only `total` amount, i.e. `used` amount is not known.
-In such cases ccxt will try to estimate that `used` part using [Orders Cache](#orders-cache) and infer all three fields the using known two.
+Some exchanges do not return the full set of balance information from their API.
+Those will only return just the `free` or just the `total` funds, i.e. funds `used` on orders unknown.
+In such cases ccxt will try to obtain the missing data from [Orders Cache](#orders-cache) and will guess complete balance info from what is known for sure.
+However, in rare cases the available info may not be enough to deduce the missing part, thus, **the user shoud be aware of the possibility of not getting complete balance info from less sophisticated exchanges**.

 ## Orders